 St James' Church Christleton has planted two new Hornbeam trees near the vets at Vicars' Cross, Littleton in January 2023.
 This is to off-set St James' Church carbon footprint for the removal of two trees from the churchyard late last year.
 It was decided not to plant any new trees in the churchyard due to the problems associated with roots causing footpath movement and damage, and grave disturbance.
 That is to say we all want lots of trees to help reduce the effects of climate change but as academics and research have rightly pointed out that re-wilding management and practice is also about having the correct balance of tree-life in the right place!

-If you or anybody you know would like to volunteer your time during working parties organised for one morning each month normally the 1st Saturday we would be so grateful.
+If you or anybody you know would like to volunteer some time during working parties organised for one morning each month normally the 1st Saturday we would be so grateful.
 Delicious cakes and snacks are almost always a part of it too!
 As we always say none of the St James' Churchyard would look so lovely without the help and assistance we get from the Probation Community Payback volunteers and of course anyone else who gives up some of their time to come and help us.
 Please get in contact with any of the team via:

 Parish mobile Tel: 07487642912 or the Churchwardens